ASM Task Force on Curriculum Guidelines for Undergraduate Microbiology Education

 In 2010 the American Society for Microbiology published ASM Recommended Curriculum Guidelines for Undergraduate Microbiology, a concept-based curriculum for introductory microbiology courses.
 The guidelines identify six core themes that provide a framework for 27 fundamental concept statements and two key skills.
 These themes, statements, and skills were selected to promote deep understanding of concepts and skills that are deemed to be of lasting importance beyond the classroom and laboratory.

-A second publication, ASM General Microbiology Learning Objectives: a Working Document, provides a bridge between the concept-based guidelines and the learning objectives for any general microbiology course.
+A second publication, ASM General Microbiology Learning Outcomes: a Working Document, provides a bridge between the concept-based guidelines and the learning outcomes for any general microbiology course.
 The document offers recommendations from participants at the 2013 ASM Conference for Undergraduate Educators (ASMCUE) with edits from the ASM Task Force on Learning Objectives for General Microbiology (Ann Stevens, Virginia Tech [chair]; Kai “Billy” Hung, Eastern Illinois University; Min-Ken Liao, Furman University; and Sue Merkel, Cornell University).
 It is important to note that the document:

 - is a work in progress with ongoing and continuous updates.